OPTIMALSYSTEMS/eox-custom-cmcockpit/README.md

 As long as no user is logged in (login form) switching language will only apply to the app.
 When a user with a different client locale is logged in, behaviour differs.
 See `lang-switch.component.ts` for implementation details.

+## What we got
+After adding our new `lang-switch component` to our login screen and to our application bar, we are now able to switch the apps language anywhere.
+We also provided translations for all visible strings in our UI.

+## What's next
+Everything is prepared and looking nice.
+So we can continue adding the apps core functionality.
+Therefore we'll fetch data from the backend and visualize them in a nice way using charts.